 Wright State University’s institutional data are to be treated as a university-wide asset that will be readily available to support evidence-based decision-making and informed action.

-In order to ensure accurate reporting and effective use of data for decision making, the Wright State University Data Governance Committee will manage the quality, consistency, usability, security, accessibility, and availability of institutional data.
+In order to ensure accurate reporting and effective use of data for decision making, the Wright State University Data Governance Program will manage the quality, consistency, usability, security, accessibility, and availability of institutional data.

 The scope of the Data Governance Committee applies only to institutional data that are created, received, maintained or transmitted by Wright State University. (i.e., student registration, financial aid, human resources/payroll, institutional research, etc).
-Data generated by faculty or students for the purposes of individual academic research will not be subject to this Data Governance Committee.
+Data generated by faculty or students for the purposes of individual academic research will not be subject to this Data Governance Program.

-The Data Governance Committee will
+The Data Governance Program will

 - Create and oversee processes and procedures by which all external reports are reviewed for completeness and accuracy before they are released.